facebook

 Mutations

 Changes in genes called ‘genetic mutations’ are one way of introducing new alleles into a population.
 Mutations enter the genome of individual organisms through DNA replication or repair errors, damage by chemicals, or radiation.
 The slight changes on the molecular level brought about by DNA mutations are either harmful or neutral.
-Occasionally, a mutation is beneficial and increases an organism’s ability to survive and reproduce.
+Occasionally, a mutation is beneficial and increases an organismโ€™s ability to survive and reproduce.
 Beneficial mutations become more prevalent in successive generations by sexual reproduction, reproductive success, and natural selection, eventually spreading throughout the population.

 As new discoveries and technologies deepen our understanding of genetics and biochemistry, scientists refine the evolutionary model.
 Despite this, evolution’s core principles have endured for centuries, making it one of the most well-supported scientific models in history.
-Evolutionary theory is foundational to current scientific consensus in paleontology, geology, genetics, and developmental biology.
+Evolutionary theory is foundational to current scientific consensus in astrophysics, paleontology, geology, genetics, and developmental biology.

-The Debate Over Evolution Among Christian communities
+The Debate Over Evolution Among Christian Communities

 The Christian response to the theory of evolution is quite varied depending on different Christian understandings of evolution.
 All Christians maintain some form of creationism, the theory that God created the cosmos and that the cosmos is subject to some sort of intelligent design.
-The first line of scripture (Genesis 1:1) states, “In the beginning, God created the heavens and the earth.”
-This is in direct opposition to the idea common among scientistic physicalists that everything is the result of chance, random processes, and the physical laws of nature.
-The differences in response to the theory of evolution are rooted ultimately in the different ways Christians understand Genesis 1-3.
+The first line of scripture (Genesis 1:1) states, โ€œIn the beginning, God created the heavens and the earth.โ€ This stands in direct opposition to the scientific presumption that everything is the result of chance, random processes, and the physical laws of nature.
+The different Christian views of evolutionary theory are rooted ultimately in the different ways Christians understand Genesis 1-3.

 Fundamentalist-Literalist Creationism

-Fundamentalist or literalist Christian leaders tend to resist the theory of evolution wholesale, challenging evolutionary science’s credibility.
-They interpret Bible creation stories as literal history or science, emphasizing God as Creator.
-In addition, they tend to read into the creation of a “static” understanding of the world and its inhabitants.
-Taking the timeline presented in scripture also literally, they date the cosmos to be around 6,000 years old.
-This is one extreme of the spectrum.
+Fundamentalist or literalist, Christian leaders resist the theory of evolution wholesale, rejecting evolutionary science’s credibility.
+Bible creation stories are literal history or science, emphasizing God as Creator.
+In addition, they see the creation of a โ€œstaticโ€ understanding of the world and its inhabitants.
+Taking the Biblical timeline literally, they date the cosmos to be around 6,000 years old.
+This is “young Earth Creationism.”

 Harmonizing Accounts

-At the other end of the spectrum, Christians who are open to the light of reason, see compatibility between scientific accounts of the universe and the history of life, and the account of creation as found in the bible.
-As opposed to reading the days of creation as literal 24-hour periods, rational Christians understand “days” poetically symbolize eons of time and the different stages of earth’s formation.
-Such Christians tend to see theories of evolution as evidence of intelligent design and ongoing divine providence governing a dynamic creation.
+At the other end of the spectrum, Christians who are willing to consider scientific explanations see compatibility between scientific explanations of life and the account of creation as found in the bible.
+As opposed to reading the days of creation as literal 24-hour periods, these Christians understand โ€œdaysโ€ as poetic symbols for eons of time and the different stages of earthโ€™s formation.
+For them, evolution is evidence of intelligent design and ongoing divine providence governing a dynamic creation.
 In other words, they argue that God guides the living world and the history of life through the process of evolution.
 This position is theistic evolution or evolutionary creation.
-The same Christians will, of course, reject the conclusions that deny the existence of God on philosophical grounds, that is, that the scientists who argue for atheism make invalid philosophical arguments.
+These same Christians will reject any conclusions that deny the existence of God.

-Fundamentalist creationists resist interpreting the Bible through a cultural lens and challenge evolutionary creation or creation science in three key areas.
+Fundamentalist Creationists resist interpreting the Bible through a cultural lens and challenge evolutionary creation or creation science in three key areas.

 Why Some Christians Reject Evolution